-To illustrate the $\vec k$-space band topology, in Fig.~\ref{fig:Texture} we plot the interband matrix elements of $\hat v_{\pm} (\vec k)$ for $U< U_c$ and $U>U_c$ at the $K'$ valley.
+To illustrate the $\vec k$-space band topology, in Figs.~\ref{fig:Texture}(a)-(d) we plot the interband matrix elements of $\hat v_{\pm} (\vec k)$ at the $K'$ valley~\cite{Note:SM}.
 Each complex matrix element is visualized as a vector with its origin located at $\vec k$.
 These matrix elements are not physical observables and have an arbitrary phase, just as the eigenstates $|v \vec k \rangle$ and $|c \vec k \rangle$.
 To avoid such phase ambiguity and obtain meaningful patterns, we chose a specific gauge~\cite{Note:SM}.

 The change of winding number from $w=1$ ($\mathcal{E}<\mathcal{E}_c$) to $w=-1$ ($\mathcal{E}>\mathcal{E}_c$) is accompanied by a change of winding patterns, which are also consistent with the analytical analysis of the two-band model: $v_{\pm} (\vec k) \propto \exp(-i (w\mp 1) \phi_{\vec k})$, where $\phi_{\vec k}$ is the angle between $\vec{k}$ and the $x$-axis \cite{Zhang2018:PRL}.
 Since the system has a rotational symmetry ignoring crystal field effects, the envelope function of an exciton can be formally written as $\mathcal{A}_{vc\vec{k}} = f_m (|\vec k|) e^{i m \phi_{\vec k}}$, containing a radial part $f_m (|\vec k|)$ and an angular part with an angular quantum number $m$.
 Thus, the oscillator strength of the optical transition to an exciton state with angular quantum number $m$ can be expressed as,